PostPCEra/fin-projects/stratagies/README.md

 ####  2. Jypypter notebook instructions
--  $ ./start-jupyter    # will start server, in this file first 2 lines are configs, last one starts server
+-  $ ./start-jupyter    # will start server, in this file first 2 lines are configs, last one starts server -

 - http://localhost:8888/nbextensions   # open browser /w URL will show all extensions [ blog post here](https://codeburst.io/jupyter-notebook-tricks-for-data-science-that-enhance-your-efficiency-95f98d3adee4)
+- Enable the following Hinterland extension
+- Hinterland : Enable code autocompletion menu for every keypress in a code cell, instead of only enabling it with tab

  - $ jupyter notbook   #  this is to start without all the above extensions etc..